 Our Analysis and Test Results

 With a desire to jog with their little ones, new parents started the Baby Jogger company when they couldn't find a jogging stroller to meet their new parent needs.
-Since 1984, the company hs created more than just joggers with a complete lineup that includes full size and double options.
+Since 1984, the company has created more than just joggers with a complete lineup that includes full-size strollers and some top-ranked double strollers.
 Newell Rubbermaid purchased Baby Jogger in 2015.

 Ease of Use

 The Mini 2 is easier to use than some of the competition, but it isn't much better than average, with some features requiring two hands to operate.

 Fold and Unfold

 The City Mini has a straightforward, no-nonsense fold with snap frame locks and a quick-release pull handle.
 The stroller auto-locks and has a carry handle.

 The Mini 2 has a plastic pedal for the single-action brakes near the rear axle.
 It is a press to set and lift to release mechanism that works smoothly but is not friendly to sandaled feet as it isn't the friendliest feeling pedal.